Initial State Dependent Dynamics Across Many-body Localization Transition: III. Density Imbalance for various kink initial states

 There are a few more important observations to be made from this entire analysis.
 Firstly, even the CDW initial state, which has the fastest dynamics, shows $\gamma < 1/2$ for intermediate values of $h$ ($ 4t_0\le h<h_c$ for $V=t_0$) indicating a subdiffusive phase preceding the MBL phase.
 Generally a subdiffusive phase before the MBL transition is associated with rare highly localized regions in otherwise delocalized system~\cite{Yevgeny_rev,Bera2,Varma2016,Mirlin_long,Mirlin_imb_HF,Imbalance_Knap,Agarwalk,Gopalak}.
 But since the model we are working with has a deterministic potential rather then a random disorder, Griffiths effect can not be the cause for the subdiffusive phase.
-Interestingly, the subdiffusive dynamics from the CDW initial state starts appearing at the value of $h$ where the 1-kink state first shows $\gamma \rightarrow 0$.
-We believe that this indicates that the slow dynamics is induced once significant fraction of many-body states are localized and the extended states nearby in energy to these localized sides are multifractal~\cite{Luitz2020}.
+Interestingly, the disorder value at which the dynamics becomes subdiffusive for the CDW initial state coincides with $h_{1kink}$ where $\gamma \rightarrow 0$ for the 1-kink state.
+This indicates that the slow dynamics is induced when a significant fraction of many-body states are localized and the extended states of nearby energy are multifractal~\cite{Luitz2020}.
 For even smaller values of disorder ($2t_0 < h < 4t_0$) a power law fit to the density imbalance starting from a CDW initial state gives a superdiffusive transport with $\gamma > 1/2$.
-This is characteristic of generalized Aubry-Andre models where the non-interacting delocalized states are ballistic~\cite{Mirlin_AA,Mirlin_long,Soumya}.
+This is a characteristic of generalized Aubry-Andre models where the non-interacting delocalized states are ballistic~\cite{Mirlin_AA,Mirlin_long,Soumya}.